noorullamd/Amazon-portfolio/README.md

 # Amazon-portfolio
-This is my first project portfolio
+This is my first project portfolio of amazon using html and css based Auther:Noorulla
-Auther:Noorulla